 Credit: Paul Scott

 The first step is to draw up a component layout for your box, as illustrated below.
-Let’s assume you have 2 series-wired solar panel strings and a single charge controller in your system.
-For a basic combiner box, based on that, you will need two circuit breakers (CB’s) or fuses, a negative busbar, and a ground busbar.
+Suppose you have 2 series-wired solar panel strings and a single charge controller in your system.
+For a basic combiner box, based on that, you will need two circuit breakers (CBs) or fuses, a negative busbar, and a ground busbar.

 Sketching Your Array Inputs to the Busbars and Circuit Breakers

-NOTE: When you do the actual assembly of the box, keep the inputs and outputs in the same position or order as indicated in the diagram.
-Many accidents happen where folks are working on live sections of a circuit after isolating the wrong component.
+NOTE: When you assemble the box, keep the inputs and outputs in the same position or order as indicated in the diagram.
+Many accidents happen when folks work on a circuit’s live sections after isolating the wrong component.

 Sketching Your Combiner Outputs to the Charge Controller and Battery Bank

-The third and final step is drawing in any bridge pieces on to of the fuses or CB’s as well as the output wires to the charge controller.
+The third and final step is drawing bridge pieces on top of the fuses or CBs and the output wires to the charge controller.
 As always, clearly label the output wire on the diagram.
 Once finished, the diagram is complete, and you can enjoy the coffee.

 In Closing

-We hope this article has helped you make sense of the role and importance of the solar combiner box wiring diagram and how to interpret them.
-If you have any other information, suggestions, or questions regarding solar combiner boxes, please leave a comment below.
+We hope this article has helped you make sense of the role and importance of the solar combiner box wiring diagram and how to interpret it.
+Please comment below if you have any other information, suggestions, or questions regarding solar combiner boxes.

 How useful was this post?